 Also new on the Empress Bass Compressor is the tone+colour switch.
 The left position is a mid range cut at 500hz.
 The right position is an upper mid range boost at 2khz.
 The center position is off, or neutral.
 Both the left and right positions engage what Empress calls the 'colour circuit' which adds a subtle touch of harmonic distortion.
 It does.
 It really works and it sounds delicious.
 I really like the position in the left position where my sound become more 'alive' in a really good way.
 At first I was concerned about introducing a mid cut but after about 30 seconds of play time I was convinced I would probably never turn it off.
 The harmonic content is subtle but there and so pleasing.
 With this compressor in front of a preamp or amp and the tone+colour switch to the left it is as if a blanket has been removed and your tone becomes open and present.
 I realize that analogy is not new but it is true here.

-One of my favorite aspects of the original Empress design where the highly intuitive (and bright) LED meters for gain reduction and input signal.
-Probably still to this day one of the best LED metering system on a compressor.
-But I am just going to come out and say the new designs looks even better.
+One of my favorite aspects of the original Empress design was the highly intuitive (and bright) LED meters for gain reduction and input signal.
+Probably still to this day it is one of the best LED metering systems on a compressor.
+But I am just going to come out and say the new designs looks and functions even better.
 The LED's are smaller but just as bright and look modern and oh so very cool.
 Other best-in-class compressor pedal LED systems include the Becos lineup and the Darkglass HyperLuminal but the Empress wins for a few reasons.

 You get gain reduction metering and input gain metering.
 Nice!